Trees next to a watereway

 Transforming the foreshore at Karoo Bay

-To rejuvenate the ecosystem, invasive weeds will be removed and 1800 saltmarsh will be strategically planted .
-This approach aims to actively engage the local community in the restoration process.
-This will decrease bank erosion and urban runoff, which will improve the capacity of the area to contribute to aquatic food webs and maintain water quality.
+To rejuvenate the ecosystem, invasive weeds were removed, and 1,800 saltmarsh plants were strategically planted.
+This approach actively engaged the local community in the restoration process.
+This intervention will help to decreased bank erosion and urban runoff, improving the area’s capacity to contribute to aquatic food webs and maintain water quality.

 Community supporting habitat restoration

-Three volunteer events have been planned, each incorporating hands-on activities such as planting sessions, weeding efforts, and a rubbish clean-up initiative.
-Educational elements, including talks by the Council Environment Officer and OzFish staff, enrich the experience for volunteers, providing them with valuable insights into environmental stewardship.
+Three volunteer events took place, each incorporating hands-on activities such as planting sessions, weeding efforts, and a rubbish clean-up initiative.
+Educational elements, including talks by the Council Environment Officer and OzFish staff, enriched the experience for volunteers, providing them with valuable insights into environmental stewardship.

-This project will also involve trailing a method of saltmarsh restoration where saltmarsh species will be directly seeded into coir logs.
-This will allow the expansion of saltmarsh into additional areas that direct planting isn’t feasible.
+The project also involved trailing a method of saltmarsh restoration where saltmarsh species were directly seeded into hessian sack filled with seagrass wrack.
+This approach decreased transplant stress of saltmarsh and allowed for the expansion of saltmarsh into additional areas where direct planting wasn’t feasible.

 People planting on the side of a lake